Living up to the hype: Dressel wins 1st individual gold - WHIZ News

 All three teams went faster than the previous mark, but it was China that earned the second world record of these games despite a blistering anchor leg from Ledecky.

-As is his style, Dressel dove into the pool and came up with the lead.
-He was still ahead at the lone flip, and turned away the Aussie’s bid for a second straight gold.
+“I wasn’t as nervous maybe and knew I was going to let it go and go for it each lap of that race,” said Ledecky, who went faster than anyone but couldn’t quite catch the Chinese, winding up with her second silver of the games.

-“It means a lot,” Dressel said.
-“I knew that weight was on my shoulders.”
+Dressel was golden.
+As is his style, the 24-year-old Floridian dove into the pool and came up with the lead.
+He was still ahead at the lone flip, and grittily turned away Chalmers bid’ for a second straight gold.

-Dressel’s winning time was an Olympic record of 47.02 seconds — a mere six-hundredths of a second ahead of Chalmers, who had to settle for a silver at the Tokyo Aquatics Centre.
+Dressel’s winning time was an Olympic record of 47.02 seconds — a mere six-hundredths ahead of Chalmers, who had to settle for a silver this time.

 “I wasn’t worried about anything,” Dressel said.
 “During the race there’s only so much you can do.
 Whatever’s going to happen is going to happen.
 I stuck to my race plan so if it got me first, OK, if it got me second, OK.”